ilhan-mstf/puppeteer-investigation/README.md

 Software testing is a serious and required task to reach a certain quality.
 This blog post focuses on how it can be automated with Puppeteer.
 Before going into the details of Puppeteer, we should go over software testing and clarify the concepts related to it.

 ## Software Testing
 "Production-ready software requires testing before it goes into production" [1].
-One approach is to follow manual testing and the other approach is to automate the whole testing process.
+Here, one approach is to follow manual testing and the other one is to automate the whole testing process.
 "It's obvious that testing all changes manually is time-consuming, repetitive [, not scalable] and tedious.
 Repetitive is boring, boring leads to mistakes" [1] that we don't want.
 Therefore, automation is a great alternative for those repetitive tasks.
 Further, automation of tests can deliver requested development pace and reliability of the software product, especially on a massive scale.
 In addition to these, ensuring the reliability and stability of the software is also very important for the developers in order not to lose time on bugs created by changing code blocks.
 Specifically, it becomes very curial when team size increases.

 Test pyramid [2] is a key concept to follow when you want to write automated tests in your software.
 This concept defines how much tests you should add to your software for each level.
 There are three layers of this pyramid:
 - **Unit Tests**